MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

           axis.ticks.y = element_blank()) # Removes y-axis ticks
 ```

-5. Based on the plot, does there appear to be some evidence in favor of the alternative hypothesis?
+5. Based on the plot, does there appear to be some support in favor of the alternative hypothesis?
 How do you know?
 \vspace{0.4in}

 6. Interpret the value of $Q_3$ in context of the study.